ioszhuk/test_movie_app/README.md

 Runs the app in the development mode in Docker container.

+Open http://localhost:3000 to view it in the browser.

 ### `make prod`

 Build and runs the app in the production mode in Docker container.

+Open http://localhost:80 to view it in the browser.

 ## Available Scripts